ggabrakadabra/autocomplete/README.md

 Imagine now that your program was going to be used in a web context.
 Would your program need to change?
 If so, how?
 What would you do to ensure the program can handle a high frequency of autocomplete searches and remain performant.
 Would you need to change your implementation as frequency increased from 1 search/second to 1000 searches/second?
 100000 searches/second?
 * To handle a high load of search quests and also storage for a growing dictionary, there would need to be many servers.

+Imagine now that your program was going to be used in a web context.
+Would your program need to change?
+If so, how?
+What would you do to ensure the program can handle a high frequency of autocomplete searches and remain performant.
+Would you need to change your implementation as frequency increased from 1 search/second to 1000 searches/second?
+100000 searches/second?
+*